-Based on the above information the following table can be use to calculate the Formula Price.
+Based on the above information the following table can be used to calculate the Land Lessee's share of Market Value Appreciation and Seller's Income.

-a) Calculation of Market Value Appreciation: For the purpose of determining the Formula Price, Market Value Appreciation shall be determined by subtracting from the Current Appraised Value the Initial Appraised Value.
-Following is a table for calculating Market Value Appreciation:
+a) Calculation of Shared Market Value Appreciation: Market Value Appreciation shall be determined by subtracting from the Current Appraised Value the Initial Appraised Value and deducting appraised value attributable to Capital Improvements made by the Land Lessee.
+Following is a table for calculating Shared Market Value Appreciation:

-Current Appraised Value (at time of sale) \$197,000 Minus Initial Appraised Value (at date of Ground Lease) - \$187,000 Equals Increase in Market Value Appreciation = \$ 10,000 b) Calculation of Land Lessee's Share of Increases in Market Value: For the purpose of determining the Purchase Option Price, Land Lessee's Share of Market Value Appreciation shall be determined by multiplying the Market Value Appreciation by twenty-five percent (25%).
+Current Appraised Value (at time of sale) \$197,000 Minus Initial Appraised Value (at date of Ground Lease) - \$ 187,000 Equals Increase in Market Value Appreciation = \$ 10,000 Minus Capital Improvements Appraised Value - \$8,400 Equals Shared Market Value Appreciation = \$1,600 b) Calculation of Land Lessee's Share of Increases in Market Value: Land Lessee's Share of Market Value Appreciation shall be determined by multiplying the Shared Market Value Appreciation by twenty-five percent (25%) and then adding the principal paid on Capital Improvements by the Land Lessee.
 Following is a table for calculating Land Lessee's Share of Increase in Market Value of the Improvements:

-Market Value Appreciation \$ 10,000

-multiplied by Shared Appreciation Factor x 25%

-equals the Land Lessee's Share of

-Market Value Appreciation = \$ 2,500

-c) Land Lessee seller's income: This amount establishes the estimated amount that the Land Lessee seller will receive upon sale.
-This figure includes the Land Lessee's Share of Market Value Appreciation, applicable down payment costs, and earned principal paid on the Improvements.
+Shared Market Value Appreciation \$ 1.600 multiplied by Shared Appreciation Factor x 25% equals the Land Lessee's Share of Market Value Appreciation = \$400 Plus principal paid on Capital Improvements + \$8,400 Equals the Land Lessee's Share of Market Value Appreciation = \$8,800 c) Land Lessee Seller's Income: This amount establishes the estimated amount that the Land Lessee seller will receive upon sale.
+This figure includes the Land Lessee's Share of Market Value Appreciation, applicable down payment costs, and earned principal paid on the first mortgage.

-Land Lessee's Share of Market Value Appreciation \$ 2,500

-plus applicable down payment costs +

-plus principal paid on Improvements +8,400

-less recapture down payment assistance

-equals approximate Land Lessees seller's Income = \$ 10,900
+Land Lessee's Share of Market Value Appreciation \$ 8,800 plus applicable down payment costs + plus principal paid on first mortgage + \$ 5,000 less recapture down payment assistance equals approximate Land Lessees Seller's Income = \$ 13,800